kevbrain/apicastsix/doc/openshift-guide.md

 # Using 3scale API Gateway on Red Hat OpenShift

-This tutorial describes how to use the dockerized 3scale API Gateway v2 (APIcast) that is packaged for easy installation and operation on Red Hat OpenShift V3.
+This tutorial describes how to use APIcast v2 &ndash; the dockerized 3scale API Gateway that is packaged for easy installation and operation on Red Hat OpenShift V3.

-In this tutorial we will use OpenShift cluster which runs as an all-in-one container on a Docker host.
-The Docker host may be a local VM (ie. using docker-machine on OS X and Windows clients), remote machine, or the local Unix host.
-It will allow you to deploy an OpenShift platform in a single command.

 ## Tutorial Prerequisites